← Tools / 🔒 Password Protect PDF

 ⚠️ File expired.
 Please protect again.

-1. Upload your PDF by clicking or dragging it into the tool
+1. Upload your PDF by clicking or dragging it onto the tool

 Open Password vs Owner Password